 Extensive epidemiological studies have revealed no increased risk of birth defects in women who have used oral contraceptives prior to pregnancy.
-Studies also do not suggest a teratogenic effect, particularly in so far as cardiac anomalies and limb-reduction defects are concerned, when taken inadvertently during early pregnancy (see CONTRAINDICATIONS).
+Studies also do not suggest a teratogenic effect particularly insofar as cardiac anomalies and limb-reduction defects are concerned, when taken inadvertently during early pregnancy (see CONTRAINDICATIONS section).

+Combination oral contraceptives may worsen existing gallbladder disease and may accelerate the development of this disease in previously asymptomatic women.
 Earlier studies have reported an increased lifetime relative risk of gallbladder surgery in users of oral contraceptives and estrogens.
-More recent studies, however, have shown that the relative risk of developing gallbladder disease among oral-contraceptive users may be minimal.
+More recent studies, however, have shown that the relative risk of developing gallbladder disease among oral contraceptive users may be minimal.
 The recent findings of minimal risk may be related to the use of oral-contraceptive formulations containing lower hormonal doses of estrogens and progestogens.

-A small proportion of women will have persistent hypertriglyceridemia mwhile on the pill.
-As discussed earlier (see WARNINGS, 1a. and 1d.), changes in serum triglycerides and lipoprotein levels have been reported in oral-contraceptive users.
+A small proportion of women will have persistent hypertriglyceridemia while on the pill.
+As discussed earlier (see Myocardial infarction, Dose-related risk of vascular disease from oral contraceptives and PRECAUTIONS), changes in serum triglycerides and lipoprotein levels have been reported in oral-contraceptive users.

 An increase in blood pressure has been reported in women taking oral contraceptives and this increase is more likely in older oral-contraceptive users and with continued use.
 Data from the Royal College of General Practitioners and subsequent randomized trials have shown that the incidence of hypertension increases with increasing quantities of progestogens.

 Women with a history of hypertension or hypertension-related diseases, or renal disease should be encouraged to use another method of contraception.
-If women with hypertension elect to use oral contraceptives, they should be monitored closely and if significant elevation of blood pressure occurs, oral contraceptives should be discontinued.
+If women with hypertension elect to use oral contraceptives, they should be monitored closely and if significant elevation of blood pressure occurs, oral contraceptives should be discontinued (see CONTRAINDICATIONS section).
 For most women, elevated blood pressure will return to normal after stopping oral contraceptives, and there is no difference in the occurrence of hypertension among ever- and never-users.

 The onset or exacerbation of migraine or development of headache with a new pattern that is recurrent, persistent or severe requires discontinuation of oral contraceptives and evaluation of the cause.
-(See WARNINGS, 1c.)
+(See Cerebrovascular diseases and CONTRAINDICATIONS.)

 Breakthrough bleeding and spotting are sometimes encountered in patients on oral contraceptives, especially during the first three months of use.
 The type and dose of progestogen may be important.
-Nonhormonal causes should be considered and adequate diagnostic measures taken to rule out malignancy or pregnancy in the event of breakthrough bleeding, as in the case of any abnormal vaginal bleeding.
+If bleeding persists or recurs, nonhormonal causes should be considered and adequate diagnostic measures taken to rule out malignancy or pregnancy in the event of breakthrough bleeding, as in the case of any abnormal vaginal bleeding.
 If pathology has been excluded, time or a change to another formulation may solve the problem.
 In the event of amenorrhea, pregnancy should be ruled out.

-A periodic history and physical examination are appropriate for all women, including women using oral contraceptives.
+A periodic personal and family medical history and complete physical examination are appropriate for all women, including women using oral contraceptives.
 The physical examination, however, may be deferred until after initiation of oral contraceptives if requested by the woman and judged appropriate by the clinician.
-The physical examination should include special reference to blood pressure, breasts, abdomen and pelvic organs, including cervical cytology, and relevant laboratory tests.
-In case of undiagnosed, persistent or recurrent abnormal vaginal bleeding, appropriate diagnostic measures should be conducted to rule out malignancy.
+The physical examination should include special reference to blood pressure, breasts, abdomen, and pelvic organs, including cervical cytology, and relevant laboratory tests.
+In case of undiagnosed, persistent, or recurrent abnormal vaginal bleeding, appropriate diagnostic measures should be conducted to rule out malignancy.
 Women with a strong family history of breast cancer or who have breast nodules should be monitored with particular care.

 Women who are being treated for hyperlipidemias should be followed closely if they elect to use oral contraceptives.
 Some progestogens may elevate LDL levels and may render the control of hyperlipidemias more difficult.
-(See WARNINGS, 1d.)
+(See WARNINGS)